Identifying measures on non-abelian groups and modules by their moments via reduction to a local problem: -groups

 \end{lemma}

-To interpret these conditions, note that (1) and (2) together imply the identity Thus, for a measure $\mu$ on the positive natural numbers, we can attempt to reconstruct $\mu(0)$ from the moments $\sum_{e=0}^{\infty}\Surj_{[H']}( G^{e}, G^k) $ by summing the $k$th moment against $c_k$.
+To interpret these conditions, note that (1) and (2) together imply the identity Thus, for a measure $\mu$ on the nonnegative integers, we can attempt to reconstruct $\mu(0)$ from the moments $\sum_{e=0}^{\infty}\Surj_{[H']}( G^{e}, G^k) $ by summing the $k$th moment against $c_k$.
 Using all three conditions, we can prove that this attempt works.

 The formula for $c_k$ in the case $G$ abelian is essentially due to Heath-Brown \cite[Equation (22)]{HB-o}, who used this identity and part (3), but not part (2), to prove a weaker uniqueness statement.